limbo018/Limbo/Readme.md

 OpenBLAS is integrated as a submodule which fetch source code from remote repository, so it is always up-to-date version.
 If you already have OpenBLAS in the directory, simply run "git submodule update" to fetch the latest version in the submodule directory.

-# Examples {#Examples}

-In the subdirectories of source code, there are test folders including test/example programs.

 # FAQ {#FAQ}

 ##1. (*Deprecated*) Compiling errors like